By The Farmer's Dog | January 26, 2017

 Many ingredient lists on commercial pet food bags bulk up the protein percentages and don’t clarify the quantity of each ingredient.
 This means that the healthiest-sounding ingredients could be used in negligible amounts.
 Similarly, when a dog food bag claims that it contains 30% protein, it doesn’t mean it’s all digestible.

-4. Better skin and coats (+ softer cuddles)
+4. Healthy coats (+ softer cuddles)

 6. No additives